 Think about how you position your light and subject in relation to your camera angle.
 The angle that the light falls on your subject will reveal more or less of it.
 If you are working with a portable light and a subject you can move, this is easiest.

 Moving your subject and light, watch what happens with the highlights and shadows.
 Detail in the shadows will change or disappear.
 Highlights may lose their details.
-This depends on your exposure, which I will write more about in a moment.
+This depends on your

 Looking at your low key lighting scene, remember that your eyes will see more tone detail across a broader range than your camera will capture.
 The tone range your camera can record, known as the dynamic range, is narrower than what you can see with your eyes.
 (This is changing as camera technology continues to advance.)